Training Nonlinear Transformers for Chain-of-Thought Inference: A Theoretical Generalization Analysis: Theoretical Results

 \subsection{Main Theoretical Insights}

-We consider the setup that the model is trained using samples generated from tasks in $\mathcal{T}$ that operate on $M$ orthonormal training-relevant (TRR) patterns, while both CoT and ICL are evaluated on tasks in $\mathcal{T}'$ that operate on $M'$ orthonormal testing-relevant (TSR) patterns that belong to the span of TRR patterns.
+We consider the setup that the model is trained using samples generated from tasks in $\mathcal{T}$ that operate on $M$ orthonormal training-relevant (TRR) patterns, while both CoT and ICL are evaluated on tasks in $\mathcal{T}'$ that operate on $M'$ orthonormal testing-relevant (TSR) patterns.
 We consider the general setup that the context examples in the prompt for CoT and ICL testing are both noisy, i.e., TSR patterns with additive noise, and partially inaccurate, i.e., the reasoning in some examples contains incorrect steps.
 Our main insights are as follows.

 \textbf{P1.
 Training Dynamics of Nonlinear Transformer towards CoT}.
 We theoretically analyze the training dynamics on a one-layer single-head attention-only Transformer to acquire the CoT generalization ability and characterize the required number of training samples and iterations.
 Theorem \ref{thm: training} shows that to learn a model with guaranteed CoT ability, the required number of context examples in each training sample and the total number of training samples/iterations are linear in $\alpha^{-1}$ and $\alpha^{-2}$, respectively, where $\alpha$ is the fraction of context examples with inputs that share the same TRR patterns as the query.
 This is consistent with the intuition that the CoT performance is enhanced if more context examples are similar to the query.
 Moreover, the attention values of the learned model are proved to be concentrated on testing context examples that share similar input TSR patterns as the testing query during each of the reasoning steps (Proposition \ref{prpst: attn}), which is an important property that leads to the success of the CoT generalization.